List of compositions by Luigi Boccherini

-The following is a complete list of compositions of classical composer Luigi Boccherini (1743-1805).
-Boccherini's works were catalogued by the French musicologist Yves Gérard (1932-2020) in the Gérard catalog, published in London (1969), hence the "G" numbers for his output.
+The following is a complete list of compositions of the classical composer Luigi Boccherini.
+Boccherini's works were catalogued by the French musicologist Yves Gérard in his Thematic, Bibliographical and Critical Catalogue of the Works of Luigi Boccherini, published in 1969 by the Oxford University Press: hence the 'G' numbers for his output, similar to the 'K' (Köchel) numbers assigned to Mozart's works.